c4s4/slides/README.md

 - *clean* to delete files generated in *build* directory.
 - *publish* to publish slides using *rsync*.

 You can open generated slides in your favorite browser in *build* directory.
+You can view these slides in your browser [at this location](http://sweetohm.net/slides/slides).

 ---
 Sample slides